csci5117s24/the-penguins-Open-API/README.md

 ### Task 3: Create code for your Azure backend HTTP requests.

 Unfortunately, there are no working code-generation resources for creating Azure Http requests, but many other backend API services support OpenAPI autogeneration.
-We have provided a sample backend in the demo Git repository.
+What follows is the sample backend code we created as shown in the `/api` directory.

-Make sure to change your local.settings.json file to contain your personal connection string if using MongoDB
+If you would like to test the APIs using your own data, make sure to change the `local.settings.json` file with your own MongoDB connection string.
 ```json
 {
     "Values": {